happay/cms-utils-go/README.md

 all internal golang utility functions.

 ## Required enviroment variable
-- GRAYLOG_URL: To use logrus logging set GRAYLOG_URL in ur env file to get logs in graylog server.
+- GRAYLOG_URL: To use logrus logging set GRAYLOG_URL in ypur env file to get logs in graylog server.